 Make 2016 your year to venture into the unknown; those destinations that are often overlooked but full of hidden gems – and most importantly, are yet to be overrun by tourists.
-Whether you want to go somewhere far-flung or closer to home, here are our top five places to visit this year.
+Whether you want to go somewhere far-flung or closer to home, here are our top places to visit this year.

 This year marks Botswana’s 50 years of independence, and what a 50 years it’s been.
 Since 1966, Botswana has lifted itself out of extreme poverty to become one of Africa’s most stable countries with a fast-growing economy.
 All of this growth hasn’t overshadowed the natural beauty of Botswana though; seventeen per cent of the country is national parks, conserving its vast wildlife and incredible wilderness.